 Many barriers can prevent people in your community from enacting sustainable behavior change.
 Some may not be aware of the issue or may not feel like they have the power to make a difference.
 Others may be reluctant to change their behavior or may not have the resources necessary to do so.

 Community-based social marketers should uncover multiple barriers and work on developing strategies for community members to overcome the barriers and take action.
+Collecting comments from community members can provide valuable feedback and insights into perceived barriers and benefits.
 Identifying barriers is an important step you can’t miss when creating a CBSM campaign.

 Research